-Since 2000 Sturgeon Ventures have been working as a delegated solution.
-Our AIFM Solutions continue to grow with the launch of well known industry names as our Partners and we have Global Platforms in a number of jurisdictions around the world both onshore and offshore.
+Since 2000, Sturgeon Ventures has been working as a Delegated Solution under the Alternative Investment Fund Managers Directive (AIFMD).
+Our AIFM Solutions continue to grow alongside the launch of well known industry names as our partners and we have Global Platforms in a number of jurisdictions around the world, both onshore and offshore.
 These platforms can delegate to us in London or back to you in your home state.
-They allow a client to either launch as a sub-fund of an existing fund or their own structure under the AIFM as the Investment Manager and or Risk Manager, in a number of locations.
+They allow a client to either launch as a sub-fund of an existing fund or their own structure as the Investment Manager and/or Risk Manager, in a number of locations.
 We work with leading administrators who specialise in open and closed ended funds, law firms both at local level and throughout the world, auditors, prime brokers and custodians.

-We let you choose, at the end of the day they are your Partners too.
-We are jurisdiction neutral, however we have extensive experience in setting up funds in London, Malta, Luxembourg, Ireland, Gibraltar, Guernsey, Jersey and Cayman Islands, and Mauritius often chosen by some more exotic funds.
+We let you choose your own partners, at the end of the day they’re your partners too.
+We are jurisdiction neutral, however we have extensive experience in setting up AIFs in London, Malta, Luxembourg, Ireland, Gibraltar, Guernsey, Jersey, Cayman Islands and even Mauritius which often chosen by some more exotic funds.
 Speed to market is dramatically reduced.
-We can also introduce you to Capital Introduction teams.
-We introduce you to cost effective solutions.
+We can also introduce you to Capital Introduction teams and to cost effective solutions.

 - Information about the persons who are actually conducting the business of the alternative investment fund manager.
 This means identifying the personnel who carry out the work that manages the funds.

 - A full program of activity that is connected to the fund management.
 This is an outline of all the processes and mid to long-term plans that the AIFM has.
 The information required here is extensive.

 - The remuneration policies and practices of the fund managers also have to be outlined.
 The level of detail here is again extensive, and hints at the transparency that has resulted due to the directive being put into place.